makeevolution/notes/python/django.md

 - DO NOT USE `.all()` method!
+Remember `populate_from_artifactory()` so slow that we had so many issues!!!!!!
 See `https://nextlinklabs.com/resources/insights/django-big-data-iteration` for alternatives
 - check if status code is 2xx
 ```
 from rest_framework import status